Independent executives are increasingly becoming a staple in modern workplaces

-It is certain that state and federal legislatures need to update tax laws and more clearly define the differences between independent contractors and employees.
-But as the benefits of the independent contractor marketplace—for employers, employees and the economy as a whole—become more and more evident, policy is bound to catch up.
+It is certain that state and federal legislatures need to update tax laws and more clearly define the differences between independent executives and employees.
+But as the benefits of the independent executive marketplace—for employers, employees and the economy as a whole—become more and more evident, policy is bound to catch up.

 Learn how we can help your career grow.